ninjaguy454/Activity2.github.io/README.md

 <!The Homepage is just a short "About me" page that I put together.
 I mostly was trying to experiment with CSS since my time with CSS and Perl was cut short in Spring '20 due to COVID.
 I challenged myself with that 2010's frosted glass aesthetic look that's become nearly ubiquitous in UI design.!>

+<!Unfortunately it seems as though something with Github's default CSS methods they auto-incorporate into everyone's HTML causes an issue where the effect doesnt work.
+I have no clue why, but if you just open the HTMl file on your own, not from Github pages it works fine.!>

 <!The 2nd page was certainly less demanding acting more as a proof that I know how to link sites together.
 I speng so much time working on page one I just feel burnt out thinking about the 2nd one.!>

 <!Well anyway, thanks again!
 I hope you enjoy!!>